UniversalRobots/Universal_Robots_ROS_Driver/README.md

   * As ros_control continuesly controls the robot, using the teach pendant while a controller is running will cause the controller **on the robot** to crash, as it obviously can't handle conflicting control input from two sources.
 Thus be sure to stop the running controller **before** moving the robot via the teach pendant:
     * A list of the loaded and running controllers can be found by a call to the controller_manager ```rosservice call /controller_manager/list_controllers {} ```
     * The running position trajectory controller can be stopped with a call to  ```rosservice call /universal_robot/controller_manager/switch_controller "start_controllers: - '' stop_controllers: - 'pos_based_pos_traj_controller' strictness: 1" ``` (Remember you can use tab-completion for this)

+* Added activation modes: `Never`, `Always` and `OnStartup`.
+Sets wether a call to the `ur_driver/robot_enable` service is required at startup, at startup + on errors or never.
+Is intended as a safety feature to require some sort of manual intervention in case of driver crashes and robot safety faults.

 ## Installation